johannsteinecker/johannsteinecker/README.md

 ✔️ Found .steinrc

 ❤️ Added Rust to favourites
-❤️ Added C to favourites
 ❤️ Added C++ to favourites
-❤️ Added Javascript to favourites
+❤️ Added TypeScript to favourites
 ❤️ Added Python to favourites

 🧪 Running tests